News for the Internationalization Fund | Octagona Srl

 Law 133/08, art.
 6, paragraph 2, letter b

-The main changes concern the reduction of the loan repayment period, so the loan will now be for 3 years, including 1 year of pre-repayment.
-This loan also allows for participation either individually or aggregated.
+The main changes concern the reduction of the amortization period of the financing so that now the financing will be 3 years including 1 year of pre-amortization.
+Single or aggregate participation is also allowed in this financing.

 Law 133/08, Art.
 6(2)(c).

-This financing, which had been on hold since December 2012 due to a lack of funds, has been resubmitted with significant modifications.
-These modifications concern:
+This funding, which had been on hold since December 2012 due to lack of funds, has been resubmitted with important changes.
+They concern:

-• the threshold level or entry level (the index that refers to the equity solidity of SMEs) which increases from 0.65 to 0.8 for manufacturing companies (1.0 for commercial and service companies);
+• the threshold or entry level (the index that refers to the SME's capital strength), which increases from 0.65 to 0.8 for manufacturing firms (1.0 for trade and service firms);

 We invite all companies interested in further information and insights on this issue to contact the Octagona team at the following email address: [email protected] or by phone: 059.9770184.